In the footsteps of the Vikings

 Steps: Ystad

-When you arrive in Trelleborg, you enter the Viking atmosphere at first sight, since this city is home to one of the most important remains from that period: the fort of Trelle, which gave its name to the city.
-In the heart of the city, a few hundred metres from the ferry pier, there is a reconstructed part of this former fortress.
-A quarter of the palisade that surrounded Trelle Fort (around 1000) now stands again and can be visited.
-It should be noted that these are Danish and not Swedish Viking remains, since southern Sweden was then occupied by the Danes, while the Swedish Vikings were rather based around Stockholm and Uppsala.
-Following this visit, a few hours of excursion will take you to a superb and mysterious site that could be a Viking tomb.
-This is the alignment of menhirs from Ales Stenar, in Kåseberga, whose origin remains a mystery.
-To reach it, take route 9 to Ystad, then, about ten kilometres after Ystad, exit in the direction of Kåseberga.
+Arriving in Trelleborg brings you right into the Viking atmosphere, as the town is home to one of the most important relics of that era: the fortress of Trelle, from which the town takes its name.
+In the heart of the city, just a few hundred meters from the ferry landing, lies a reconstructed part of this ancient fortress.
+A quarter of the palisade that once surrounded the Trelle fort (circa 1000) now stands again and can be visited.
+It should be noted that these are Danish, not Swedish, Viking remains, since southern Sweden was occupied by the Danes at the time, while the Swedish Vikings were based around Stockholm and Uppsala.
+Following this visit, an excursion of a few hours will take you to a superb and mysterious site that could be a Viking tomb.
+It's the Ales Stenar menhir alignment in Kåseberga, whose origin remains a mystery.
+To reach it, take Route 9 to Ystad, then, some ten kilometers after Ystad, exit in the direction of Kåseberga.

 Places of interest : FORT DE TRELLEBORG